George Mallory: Theories

-Some members of the 1924 expedition: Mallory is highlighted beside Edward F. Norton to his left and Geoffrey Bruce far right, in the town of Shelkar.
+Some members of the 1924 expedition: Mallory is highlighted beside Edward F. Norton to the right and Geoffrey Bruce far right, in the town of Shelkar.
 The local Dzongpen (governor) is second from right.

 "Second Step"

 As Mallory and Irvine used the Northeast Ridge route, they would have had to free-climb the formidable Second Step.

 Of the Three Steps on the upper Northeast Ridge, the Second and most prominent, rising approximately 100 ft and consisting of precipitous, brittle rock at an extreme altitude of 8610 m, is the most demanding.

 The final upper section of this step is its crux, a 4.87 m nearly vertical headwall slab to which the 1975 Chinese expedition affixed a 4.6 m aluminium ladder.

 Although disputed, the first successful ascent of the Second Step occurred during the 1960 Chinese Mount Everest expedition, as all four mountaineers were breathing supplemental oxygen.

 They used a technique called "short ladder" in which Chu Yin-hau stood on Liu Lianman's shoulders to climb to the top of the crux.

 Chu Yin-hau then belayed himself to a rock at the top of the Step and brought others up on the rope.

 It took 3 hours for 4 mountaineers to ascend the crux, and they used pitons, which neither Mallory nor Irvine had.

 In 1985, during full-monsoon conditions and without supplementary oxygen, Òscar Cadiach, climbing on lead, achieved the first successful free-climb of the Second Step, ascending the crux on belay with a sling tied to one of the rungs of the Chinese ladder.
 He graded the vertical crack, that forms the crux, at about 5.8.

 In 2001, Theo Fritsche free-soloed the crux without supplementary oxygen, and assessed it as about 5.7.

 In 2003, Nickolay Totmjanin free-climbed it without supplementary oxygen.

 On the 2007 Altitude expedition, Anker and Leo Houlding successfully free-climbed the crux headwall, having first removed the ladder, both rating it about 5.9.

-Everyone known to have free-climbed this step believes it was within Mallory and Irvine's capability, but other question marks remain, e.g. concerning oxygen.
+Although the crux has been free-climbed, questions remain, e.g. concerning oxygen.